Was Your Seafood Caught With Slave Labor? New Database Helps Retailers Combat Abuse

 Until recently, environmental concerns dominated most of the conversation around sustainable seafood.
 Issues like overfishing, mangrove destruction, pollution and illegal fishing determined whether a seafood item was deemed one to enjoy or avoid.

 But when reports began to surface in 2014 and 2015 that seafood harvested or processed by forced labor was making it into the supply chains of major U.S. retailers like Walmart, Kroger, Safeway and restaurants like Red Lobster, corporations were quick to make public commitments and include stronger language in their supplier guidelines in hopes of addressing the problem.
 Delivering on those promises, however, has proved harder.
 Traceability alone hasn't been enough.
-Until now, retailers have had few tools to make it easier to identify which fisheries are actually at higher risk for human rights' abuses.
+Until now, retailers have had few tools to make it easier to identify which fisheries are actually at higher risk for human rights abuses.

 It's a lament heard by Seafood Watch and others.